liammagee/fierce-planet-node/Readme.md

-# Fierce Planet
+# Fierce-Planet

   A basic tower strategy game designed to teach children (and adults) about sustainability.
   Uses a simple agent framework for modelling citizens surviving in their environment.
   Built on [node](http://nodejs.org) and [Express](http://express.org).
-  Further information is available at the [Fierce Planet blog](http://blog.fierce-planet.org)
+  Further information is available at the [Fierce-Planet blog](http://blog.fierce-planet.org)

 ## Installation